Best Foods of Tuscany

 La Prosciutteria, Siena

-As an appetizer to your meal, order a selection of Tuscan salumi, or cold meats.
 The most famous of these is prosciutto, a dry-cured ham that tastes salty and slightly sweet.
-There are various types of prosciuttos in Tuscany, often named after the regions they are produced in.
+There are various types of prosciutto in Tuscany, often named after the regions where they are produced.
 Prosciutto del Casentino and Prosciutto di Cinta Senese (from Siena) are two examples.
-Prato Mortadella is a pork sausage made in the city of Prato using a blend of spices and Alchermes liqueur.
-Capocolla, also known as Copa, is a common salumi in Tuscany and is typically seasoned with salt, pepper, fennel seeds, and red pepper.

 Lampredotto